-The main difference between the phase-field method and the level set approach [46, 53, 44] is that the level set method is a sharp interface model.
+The main difference between the phase-field method and the level set approach [48, 55, 46] is that the level set method is a sharp interface model.
 The level set can therefore be used to exactly locate the interface in order to apply discretizations that depend on the exact interface location.
 Consequently, the sharp interface equation can be solved directly with no need for asymptotic analysis, which makes the method potentially more attractive in developing general tool box software for a wide range of applications.
 Another advantage is that only the standard time step restrictions for stability and consistency are required, making the method significantly more efficient.
-Level set methods have been extremely successful on uniform grids in the study of physical problems such as compressible flows, incompressible flows, multiphase flows (see e.g. [44, 53] and the references therein), Epitaxial growth (see e.g. [5, 22, 23, 48] and the references therein) or in image processing (see e.g. [45] and the references therein).
-One of the main problem of the level set method, namely its mass loss, has been partially solved with the advent of the particle level set method of Enright et al. [12].
+Level set methods have been extremely successful on uniform grids in the study of physical problems such as compressible flows, incompressible flows, multiphase flows (see e.g. [46, 55] and the references therein), Epitaxial growth (see e.g. [5, 23, 24, 50] and the references therein) or in image processing (see e.g. [47] and the references therein).
+One of the main problem of the level set method, namely its mass loss, has been partially solved with the advent of the particle level set method of Enright et al. [13].
 Within this method, the interface is captured by the level set method and massless particles are added in order to reduce the mass loss.
 The massless particles are also used in the reinitialization process for obtaining smoother results for the reinitialized level set function.
 However, the use of particles adds to the CPU and the memory requirement and cannot be applied for flows producing shocks.
 Rather recently, there has been a thrust in developing level set methods on adaptive Cartesian grids.
-For example Losasso et al. [35] presented a particle level set based method to simulate free surface flows on non-graded Cartesian grids.
+For example Losasso et al. [36] presented a particle level set based method to simulate free surface flows on non-graded Cartesian grids.
 Within this method, the interface between the liquid and the air is captured by the particle level set on a non graded octree data structure.
+Other interesting work on adaptive level-set methods can be found in [10] and [37].